 - flour – 200 g

 - sugar – 100 g

-Grape juice is boiled for a long time, settled and filtered, thickened with the help of corn flour (wheat in some regions).
-In the resulting mixture dipped strung on a string of nuts.
-Do this several times, slightly drying the intermediate layer.
+Grape juice is boiled for a long time, settled and filtered, thickened with the help of corn flour (wheat in some regions). string of nuts is dipped in the resulting mixture.
+Repeat this action for several times, as intermediate layer is slightly dried.
 When the churchkhela acquires the desired volume, the product is dried for a week or two and then stored for 2-3 months, wrapped in canvas.
 These months, the sweetness “ripens” to the desired condition.
 After the churchkhela dries, it can be stored for a year.

 Pkhali is a cold appetizer made from various vegetables and herbs, but its constant ingredient is walnuts and spices.
-You can try phale from beets, spinach, beans, eggplants, cauliflower, etc. but mostly phali are made from spinach.
+You can try pkhali from beets, spinach, beans, eggplants, cauliflower, etc. but mostly pkhali is made from spinach.